sybrew/the-seo-framework/readme.txt

 **Detailed log:**

 ***All we have to decide is what to do with [the time that is given us](https://theseoframework.com/?p=1912#detailed)***

-* **For everyone:**
-	* **Fixed:**
-		* The SEO Bar now re-renders on quick edit.
-		* When WordPress debugging is turned on, a doing it wrong notice is no longer displayed when clearing the cache, so:
-			* Quick Edit no longer fails to render.
-			* You can now update and create posts again when using WordPress heartbeat.
-		* Custom Post Type auto-descriptions and JSON+LD output no longer create a duplicated cache key entry.
-		* Custom Post Type entries in the back-end are now correctly flushed on update.
-			* This means that the automated description previews update correctly once more.

 = 2.9.0 - Equitable Erudition =